rpclib/rpclib/doc/pages/design.md

 Instead of a `unique_ptr` for the pimpl pointer, the library uses a pointer-like class which stores its data in a `std::aligned_storage`.
 This increases the data locality during the calls and reduces dynamic allocation.
-The tradeoff is that the size of the storage is fixed, so adding extra data in an update is only possible with some bounds (the sizes used are a bit bigger then needed, so there is some room to do this without breaking binary compatibility).
+The tradeoff is that the size of the storage is fixed, so adding extra data in an update is only possible with some bounds (the sizes used are a bit bigger than needed, so there is some room to do this without breaking binary compatibility).

 # Where to go from here